 The smugness attack hit a few weeks back, while my wife was visiting an out-of-town friend.

-Perhaps it was boredom, or the way the pre-autumn sun slanted down on a Saturday morning.
-Perhaps it having spotted a binful of perfect pickling cukes, cheek-by-jowl with lacy fronds of fresh dill the previous evening.
+Perhaps it was boredom or the way the pre-autumn sun slanted down on a Saturday morning.
+Perhaps it had spotted a binful of perfect pickling cukes, cheek-by-jowl with lacy fronds of fresh dill the previous evening.

 Whatever factors were at play, my inner nag insisted: “Put down that book.
 Forget the breakfast dishes.
 Get canning jars: stat.”

 Two hours later, the MasterCard was smoking and every inch of counter space bloomed with Mason jars, jeroboams of vinegar, and a cornucopia of produce.
 I was set to pickle the world.